ashayakc/SmartLock/README.md

 Mainly holds the business validation, logic involved.

 #### Command/Query Layer:
 Service has CQRS pattern where all CUD operations are treated as commands & reads are treated as Queries.
-On successful execution of commands, would raise some events which further can be handled by any interested parties within like either sending mails/notifications, audit.. etc.
+On successful execution of commands, would raise some events which further can be handled by any interested parties within like either sending mails/notifications, audit.. etc. CQRS helps you scale, provides performance boost & security.

 #### Repository Layer:
 Abstraction & separation of concern for DB related activities.
 Adds adds advantages like if we decide to switch to different DB in future, you don't need to touch upon entire codebase, simply replace/modify repository layer.